-Jesus made some bold and provocative personal Promises, “I have come that they may have life and have it abundantly” (Jn.
-10:10).
-“I am the resurrection and the life; he who believes in me will live, even though he dies, he will live nevertheless, and whoever lives and believes in me shall never die” (Jn.
-11:25-26).
+Jesus made some bold and provocative personal Promises, “I have come that they may have life and have it abundantly” (John 10:10).
+“I am the resurrection and the life; he who believes in me will live, even though he dies, he will live nevertheless, and whoever lives and believes in me shall never die” (John 11:25-26).
 “I will not leave you as orphans; I will come to you.
 Before long, the world will not see me anymore, but you will see me.
-Because I live, you also will live” (Jn.
-14:18-19).
+Because I live, you also will live” (John 14:18-19).
 “In my Father’s house are many rooms; if it were not so, I would have told you.
 I am going to prepare a place for you.
-And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am” (Jn.
-14:1-3).
-“I promise you, I will be with you always, to the very end of the ages” (Mt.
-28:20).
+And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am” (John 14:1-3).
+“I promise you, I will be with you always, to the very end of the ages” (Matthew 28:20).
 There are many more promises Jesus had in store for his followers.
 We shall study them in this and other articles.
 Before we celebrate our good fortune, we might examine what it cost Jesus to secure for us the Promises.

-Jesus introduced himself thus, “Today this Scripture is being fulfilled in your hearing” (Luke 4: 21).
+Jesus introduced Himself thus, “Today this Scripture is being fulfilled in your hearing” (Luke 4: 21).
 The New Testament writers began where the Old Testament ended.
 The Promises and Conditions remained the same and Jesus came to fulfill or uphold the human end of it.
 Everything Jesus did was according to the Scriptures.
 The Scriptures were synonymous with the Law, the Prophets and the Psalms.
 These were God’s directions to man and the only guidelines that helped him obtain the Promises.
 Jesus came to fulfill the Conditions of the Promises and to assure those that believe in God that nothing can deter the Almighty from finishing what he started.
-“Heaven and earth will pass away, but my words will never pass away” (Lk.
-21:33).
+“Heaven and earth will pass away, but my words will never pass away” (Luke 21:33).
 “My sheep listen to my voice; I know them, and they follow me.
-I give them eternal life, and they will never perish; no one can snatch them out of my hand” (Jn.
-10:27-28).
+I give them eternal life, and they will never perish; no one can snatch them out of my hand” (John 10:27-28).

 The demonstration of God at the Mount of Horeb was too frightening for the people and they begged Moses to speak for God.
 Moses said to the people, “For this is what you asked of the Lord your God at Horeb on the day of the assembly when you said, ‘Let us not hear the voice of the Lord our God nor see this great fire anymore, or we will die.’
 The Lord said to Moses, “What they say is good.
 I will raise up for them a prophet like you from among their brothers; I will put my words in his mouth, and he will tell them everything I command him.
-If anyone does not listen to my words that the prophet speaks in my name, I myself will call him to account” (Deut.
-18:15-19).
+If anyone does not listen to my words that the prophet speaks in my name, I myself will call him to account” (Deuteronomy 18:15-19).
 The Evangelist John has many statements of Jesus that identifies him as the promised prophet through whom God spoke his final word to man.
 Here is one, “For I did not come to judge the world, but to save it.
 There is a judge for the one who rejects me and does not accept my words; that very word, which I spoke, will condemn him at the last day.
 For I did not speak of my own accord, but the father who sent me commanded me what to say and how to say it.
 I know that his command leads to eternal life.
-So whatever I say is what the Father has told me to say” (Jn.
-12:47-50).
+So whatever I say is what the Father has told me to say” (John 12:47-50).

 The Prophet was far more than just a speaker for God.
 He was God present in person and deeds.
 Jesus answered Philip, “Don’t you believe that I am in the Father, and the Father in me?
 The words I say to you are not just my own.
-Rather, it is the Father, living in me, who is doing the work” (Jn.
-14:10).
+Rather, it is the Father, living in me, who is doing the work” (John 14:10).
 In Jesus the Christ we have Immanuel, the Son of God and the Holy Spirit at work in man and in the world.
-“But the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you” (Jn.
-14:26).
+“But the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you” (John 14:26).
 The greatest power in heaven and on earth is at Jesus’ disposal.
 “For as the Father raises the dead and gives them life, even so the Son gives life to whom he is pleased to give it.
-The Father judges no one, but has committed all judgment to the Son, that all my honor the Son just as they honor the Father” (Jn.
-5:21-23).
+The Father judges no one, but has committed all judgment to the Son, that all my honor the Son just as they honor the Father” (John 5:21-23).
 Hereinafter, Jesus became the only access to the Father.
 “I am the way and the truth and the life.
-No one comes to the Father except by me” (Jn.
-14:6).
+No one comes to the Father except by me” (John 14:6).